AndrewTtofi/Terraform/README.md

-This repository is used for my journey with Terraform.
+This repository is used for my journey with Terraformand AWS.
 As I am still new to Cloud Computing, I strongly believe that learning side by side Cloud Technologies with Infrastructure as code will benefit my journey to becoming a successful DevOps Engineer.

 For starters I have created somme basic resources with the use of Terraform (project1.tf) which include EC2 instances, VPCs and a bit of subnets.